 I’ve kept my salads in theme with the hot dogs, such as a simple take on the Sicilian caponata for the Italian inspired hot dog, a basic version of the Moroccan carrot salad for the Moroccan style hot dog, and an easy tabbouleh without the bulgur for the Lebanese-leaning Middle Eastern inspired hot dog.

-Likewise, I’ve used spreads from those cuisines, such as wholegrain mustard (said to have been invented by the Romans), spicy harissa from Morocco, and hummus from the Middle East.
+Likewise, I’ve used spreads from those cuisines, such as wholegrain mustard (said to have been invented by the Romans) for the Italian-inspired hot dog, spicy harissa from Morocco, and hummus from the Middle East.

 I’ve skipped the classic tomato sauce or ketchup, mayo and mustard but there’s no reason why you can’t squirt them on for a trad-mod hot dog combo.